 4. You send the model to your client as a grey render to check the model’s geometry is correct.

-6. You receive the first round of amends for the model.
+5. You receive the first round of amends for the model and action these amends.

 In this post we’ve given you a full look into how we create 3D animations and visualisations for clients.

-If you want more insight into video production, have a gander at our other blog posts right here!
+If you want more insight into video production, check out our other blog posts right here!